 Mother plants are one of the most important components of the cultivation process.
 Everything we grow begins as an offspring that is cloned from a mother.
 Healthy mothers produce healthy offspring.
 At Flora Farms, we know our cannabis mothers safeguard our genetics.
 We have multiple mother plants for every genetic, that way we can protect a specific strain for years to come.

-We cut 500 clones daily.
+We cut up to 3,000 clones weekly.
 To avoid wearing out the moms, we bounce from different genetics (mother plants), which allows us the time needed to regenerate healthy new clones.
 This is the best way to ensure consistency.
 Taking clones off other clones produces a phenomenon known as genetic drift, which weakens genetics and over time causes mutations that may produce unwanted effects.
 We avoid this problem by taking clones from mother plants.
 What about growing from seeds?
 Well, growing from seeds does not allow us to maintain the consistency we’re devoted to providing patients.
 However, seeds play an important role in mother health!

 Seeds are like parents.
 Whenever a mother and a father have a child, not every child they deliver will be the same.
 The same is true in cannabis cultivation.
 If you grow all the seeds from a plant, each resulting seedling turns out different from one another.
 The differences in these plants are known as phenotypes.